JuliaPlots/PlotDocs.jl/docs/src/recipes.md

 - One cannot use aliases (such as `colour` or `alpha`) in a recipe, only the full attribute name.
 - The return value of the recipe is the `args` of a `RecipeData` object, which also has a reference to the attribute dictionary.
 - A recipe returns a Vector{RecipeData}.
 We'll see how to add to this list later with the `@series` macro.

+!!! compat "RecipesBase 0.9"
-- One cannot use the `return` keyword in a recipe.
+    Use of the `return` keyword in a recipe requires at least  RecipesBase 0.9.

 Breaking down the example: